Why choose this course

 Run by the Department of Marketing and Retail Management, this course will stretch your intellect through its combination of an analytical approach and a global focus.

-Encouraging you to be entrepreneurial and innovative, this course also provides you with the valuable opportunity to engage with real business problems throughout your studies.”
+This course will also encourage you to be entrepreneurial and innovative, providing you with valuable opportunities to engage with real business problems throughout your studies.

 What you will study

 The differences between nations and cultures have always posed exciting marketing challenges.
-Providing you with a comprehensive insider’s look of the theories, concepts and more, this course will inspire and mould you into a graduate ready to help solve these challenges.
+Providing you with a comprehensive insider’s look at core theories, concepts and more, this course will inspire and mould you into a graduate ready to help tackle these challenges.
 We’ll make sure that you’re well-equipped to navigate and understand the unique responsibilities that marketing professionals face in our ever-changing, globalised world.

-Studying this course will help you become familiar with the strategies and tactics used in international marketing and the implications these have.
-We will also build your understanding of marketing management for multinational and global organisations.
+Studying this course will help you become familiar with the strategies and tactics used in international marketing and the implications these can have.
+We will also build your understanding of marketing management for multinational and global organisations

 Study and work abroad